mvavassori/music-app-backend/README.md

 # Music App Backend

-A simple application to get familiar with making applications using PHP following OOP principles.
+A simple application to get familiar with making applications using PHP following OOP principles (wihtout any frameworks).

 ## Container creation